Thoughts on winter care of bonsai

 Finally, when considering risk factors, the work carried out on the bonsai in the preceding months should be borne in mind, a tree that has had major wiring and styling work carried out is going to be at least to a degree more vulnerable to winter conditions, likewise a bonsai that has had major structural pruning, especially if carried out towards the end of the growing season.

 In looking at how protection might be afforded, an understanding of where and how you keep your bonsai is important.
 You should be aware that the conditions in your garden may differ significantly from those in a fellow enthusiast’s just a street or two away.
 Exposure to wind, potential frost hollows being just two examples.
+You can also build a greenhouse for your bonsai and get greenhouse heaters for the optimal growth of the plants all year long.

 We at Willowbog Bonsai are increasingly of the view that for deciduous species such as maple then more or less complete protection from frost is a good idea if possible.
 A polytunnel or greenhouse will provide just this sort of protection, especially if used with a thermostatically controlled heater to keep temperatures just hovering above freezing.
 Even without the heat great protection will be afforded the trees, remember, the bonsai do not need to be warm just less cold !!
 Something to bear in mind here is that, whereas with bonsai outside all winter, little or no watering may be needed due to adequate rainfall, trees kept under cover must have dryness checked regularly, winter sun can have a big affect on conditions inside a building.